raspdevpy/ccdoc/guide/Text/Array/arrayInclude.md

 # $arrayInclude

-To check if a value exists in the array\
+To check if a value exists in the array.
+Returns `true` if the value exists, otherwise returns `false`.
-\
-return true if exists otherwise false

 ## Usage